elnachoes/chip_8_emulator/notes.md

     0x5XY0 : skip if reg VX == reg VY
     0x9XY0 : skip if reg VX != reg VY

--instructions to put in decoder BUT HAVE FUNCS
+    // binary ops
     0x8XY1 : binary or
     0x8XY2 : binary and
     0x8XY3 : binary xor

+    // add
     0x8XY4 : add with carry

+    // subtract
     0x8XY5 : subtract with carry
     0x8XY7 : subtract with carry backwards

+    // shifts
     0x8XY6 : shift one bit to the right
     0x8XYE : shift one bit to the left

-    0xBNNN : jump with offset
+    // random
     0xCXNN : random

+-instructions to put in decoder BUT HAVE FUNCS

 -instructions to implement functions for and put in the decoder